aminu1hp/tutedude/README.md

+I have created this repo named as `tutedude`.
+I bought a bundle which contains different course my plan is to create subdir of those courses and submit assignment.
+So please browse the sub directories to have the files.

 # Task 1: Basic Math Operations in Python

 This program takes two numeric inputs from the user and performs basic arithmetic calculations: addition, subtraction, multiplication, and division.